CSC-433-533-UoA-Spring-2023/assingment-1-undergrads-Remy9926/README.md

 Executing program: To execute this program, you can open the HTML file inside of your browser.
 There you will see a HMTL page with an input element that says **_Choose File_**.
 You will then select a PPM image to upload and it will display the PPM image.
 The browser will automatically constantly rotate your PPM image for you and display it to you.

-Description: Upon uploading a PPM image, your PPM image will be rotated continuously by 60 degrees counterclockwise every second while also displaying the output matrix that causes the rotation.
+Description: Upon uploading a PPM image, your PPM image will be rotated continuously by 60 degrees counterclockwise every half-second while also displaying the output matrix that causes the rotation.

 Included files: